 Built between 1865-1872, the Palais Garnier (also known as Opera Garnier), is one of the finest buildings in a city that has no shortage of impressive landmarks.
-It was built during the Napoleon III era, a period of time where Paris received a massive facelift which turned the city into one of the world’s urban jewels.
+It was built during the Napoleon III era, a period of time when Paris received a massive facelift which turned the city into one of the world’s urban jewels.
 With an impressive exterior, the real grandeur of the Palais Garnier is best experienced inside its walls either as part of a self-guided tour or an evening at the opera.
 Here’s a detailed guide to visiting the Palais Garnier.

 From the palace, walk down Avenue de l’Opera to the Palais Royale.
 Wrapped by government offices, the central courtyard of this former royal palace is one of the most romantic spots in Paris.
 As you exit the courtyard, a small square usually plays host to random classical music performances.
 If you have some extra time, grab a seat in the terrasse of Le Nemours and enjoy the show.